Actionb/mizdb-watchlist/README.md

 Additionally, if the right GET query parameter is present, `ListViewMixin` filters the queryset to only include items on the watchlist.
-This is utilized by the changelist links on the watchlist overview.
+This is utilized, for example, by the changelist links on the watchlist overview.

 ### Displaying the watchlist